 Since interest is being calculated every day on your card when you have a balance owning, it is always better to make payments when you are able to, rather than waiting for the “Due Date”.
 Any payment you make will lower the daily balance and the amount of interest you are charged at the end of the month.

 The types of credit card interest charges explained

 Once you understand how credit card interest is calculated in general, note that there are different types of interest charges that apply when you use your credit card in different ways.
 Here’s the main types of interest charges and how they apply.

 These charges are for standard purchasing costs; such as when you go to the shops, get groceries, or when you pay a bill online.
 You can minimise these charges by opting to use a standard savings/transaction account card in lieu of a credit card for everyday transactions.

-Balance transfer interest
+Balance transfer rates

-Credit card interest free period
+Credit card interest-free period

 You should also be mindful that you can avoid interest pitfalls simply by paying off your credit card balance within the interest free period.
 This period varies from institution to institution, but is usually 44 or 55 days and gives you a chance to pay off your account in full before the bank charges any interest.

-Interest never goes away; it accumulates until you pay off the closing balance of your account.
-To avoid being hit by massive interest charges, don’t just pay of the minimum amount due every month: pay it off in full.
+The most important thing to understand is that interest never goes away; it accumulates until you pay off the closing balance of your account.
+To avoid being hit by massive interest charges, don’t just pay of the minimum amount due every month – pay it off in full.